solyarisoftware/voskJs/examples/README.md

 - `speech` the name of the speech file in the request
 - `model` the name of the model (the language) in the request
-- `requestId` an "UUID" that's the unix epoch timestamp that identify the incoming request and it could be used for debug.
+- `id` an "UUID" that's the unix epoch timestamp that identify the incoming request and it could be used for debug.
 - `latency` the elapsed time, in milliseconds, required to elaborate the request
 - `result` the data structure returned by Vosk transcript function.